Individual therapy provides a safe space to work through difficult emotions that can interfere with your daily life.

-Loss can feel like a deep pit of sadness and heartbreak.
+Loss can feel like a deep pit of despair and heartbreak.
 It can be a result of many situations, such as death, divorce/the end of a relationship, relocation, trauma, and deteriorating health.
 You may experience grief as waves of intense sadness, anger, guilt, and loneliness.
-It can be difficult to ride these waves alone, especially when they can feel like they come on suddenly.
-Processing your grief in therapy can be healing and help you learn to cope with these feelings as they come.
+It can be difficult to ride these waves alone, especially when they feel like they come on suddenly.
+Processing your grief in therapy is essential and can greatly help you learn to cope with these feelings as they come.
 Choose to start your path to healing and recovery today.

 Shame – a feeling of being unworthy, bad, or wrong – can stem from a number of childhood or adult experiences, and is one of the most difficult feelings to carry with us.
 In some kinds of treatment, feelings of shame that underlie depression, anxiety, and issues in relationships aren’t addressed, which results in symptoms not being resolved.
-Together, we will safely explore these feelings of shame for the purpose of creating new self-narratives and engaging in experiences that foster a sense of goodness and worth.
+Together, we will safely explore feelings of shame for the purpose of creating new, healthier self-narratives and help you engage in experiences that foster a sense of goodness and worth.